geektrust/coding-problem-artefacts/CSharp/README.md

 We expect your program to take the location to the text file as parameter.
 Input needs to be read from a text file, and output should be printed to the console.
 The text file will contain only commands in the format prescribed by the respective problem.

-We then build and exeecute the solution by the following commands.
+We then build and execute the solution by the following commands.

 ```
 dotnet build -o geektrust